Evie Muir talks to the U.K.'s first ever Domestic Abuse Commissioner

 “I, personally, no longer take part in the ecstatic public condemnation of people unless they’ve committed a transgression that has an actual victim, and even then not as much as I probably should.
 I miss the fun a little.
 But it feels like when I became a vegetarian.
 I missed the steak, although not as much as I’d anticipated, yet, I could no longer ignore the slaughterhouse.”― Jon Ronson, So You’ve Been Publicly Shamed

 While I agree that tabloid media should be under much more scrutiny, we only need to cast our minds back to the death of Amy Winehouse to see that very little has changed in the way women’s indiscretions are treated.
 That a more insidious form of shaming is doused on women, leaving them gasping for air as they try to regain their footing.
+And, this doesn’t even take into account the more fervent attacks on Black women or women of colour.
 But, in a modern-day form of the bystander effect, it seems so many of us are keen to be on the right side of an argument, we ignore the blindly obvious repercussions that exist around debating another human’s morality.

 Just like David Mitchell said in his infamous sketch about a group of soldiers who come to realise that they’re on the wrong side of the war – “Are we, in fact, the bad guys?” – it’s strange to realise that, in the quest to right wrongs, someone must always be the villain.